 Avoid the Scams and dodgy advice

 One of the most important Southeast Asia backpacking tips is to be aware of potential scams.
 Generally listen to your fellow travellers and learn about what to expect.
-Try googling ‘scams in…’ whatever area your heading to before you go.
+Try googling ‘scams in…’ whatever area you are heading to before you go.
 If something seems off then be wary and avoid handing over money, and try to get out of the situation asap.

 To give an example, a particularly well known tuk-tuk scam involves the Royal Palace in Bangkok.
 The driver swill approach you and tell you the palace is closed, and that they can take you on a city tour instead.
 Spoiler alert: the palace isn’t closed and the tour involve several jewellery shops where you will be pressured to buy high value items.
 Usually gems.
 So if a driver does start trying to tell you the palace is closed just say no thanks and keep on walking.
 Don’t stop, don’t engage with them.